 Although there are several variables to devotional physical safety, the construction of the structure itself is a major consideration.
 You can dedicate a building to the housing of a data center, or additional services and offices independent of the data center.
 Protect it from internal and environmental threats.
 Add an area with little windows and bullet protective walls.

-Other significant physical safety issues include on-site video monitoring, safety guards, and metal detectors, as well as tiered security methods adapted for protecting data sensitivity, security checkpoints, limited or single access, and departure points, etc.
+Other significant physical safety issues include on-site video monitoring, safety guards, and metal detectors, as well as tiered security methods adapted for protecting data sensitivity, security checkpoints, limited or single access, departure points, etc.

 You’ll love this one,